KengoTODA/test-backend/ARCHITECTURE.md

 This tier represents the infrastructure implementation of repository.
 In this layer, we put the Repository implementation.

-This tier is responsible to decide the ID of entities, because requirements for ID depends on the database system: one uses `UUID` and another uses `BLOB`.
-In case of Mongo it uses [ObjectId](https://docs.mongodb.com/manual/reference/bson-types/#objectid) that can be represented as a string with 12 characters.

 Ideally, this tier can be replaced with similar implementation that supports another datastore, without updating other tiers.

 ### Application